fstab/grok_exporter/CONFIG.md

 notifications don't work: If the logging application keeps the logfile open and the underlying file system is NTFS (see [#17](https://github.com/fstab/grok_exporter/issues/17)).
 For this specific case you can configure a `poll_interval_seconds`.
 This will disable file system notifications and instead check the log file periodically.
+The `poll_interval_seconds` option was introduced with release 0.2.2.

 ### Stdin Input Type